adinatan/plot_darkmode/README.md

   ![plot](./plot_darkmode_img.png)

+Known bugs:
+1. surf plot works on screen, but fails in the copy-paste procedure.

 To Do:
-write a version of the sub function adjust_color to adjust colormaps based on similar reasoning, (or replace colormaps?)
+1. write a version of the sub function adjust_color to adjust colormaps based on similar reasoning, (or replace colormaps?)